Jesus of Nazareth - Buddha (The Victors) - Parsifal - continued

 redemption in solemn hours when all the world's appearances dissolve away, as in a prophetic dream.
 Then no more do we fear the appearance of that yawning abyss,

 the gruesome monsters of the deep, the craving monstrosities of the self-devouring will, which the day - alas! the history of mankind, had forced upon us.
-Then we
+Then

-all that awful chain of becoming and passing away, the restless will, fettered by itself alone, finds its freedom.
+from all that awful chain of becoming and passing away, the restless will, fettered by itself alone, finds its freedom.

 Frau Eliza Wille recalled, from 1852, Wagner's words concerning the prophet from Nazareth